 General Guidelines to Protect Yourself Financially from Coronavirus

-The Consumer Financial Protection Bureau has a list of resources for consumers managing finances during this challenging time: https://www.consumerfinance.gov/coronavirus/ .
+The Consumer Financial Protection Bureau has a list of resources for consumers managing finances during this challenging time.
 You can locate updated information on many topics, including mortgage relief, student loans, online banking tips, debt management, and credit protection.

-Bankrate.com provides several guides, including recession-proofing your finances: https://www.bankrate.com/coronavirus-and-your-money/ .
+Bankrate.com provides several guides, including recession-proofing your finances.

 We need to stay vigilant in protecting ourselves in today’s digital economy.
 However, online security is even more important during a downturn.
 Remember, if it seems too good to be true, it probably is.

 Scammers are active amid COVID-19, especially through robocalls pretending to be from the Social Security Administration, fake coronavirus tests for Medicare recipients, and scams baiting small-business owners into buying bogus listing services.
-Hang up and do not click on links you do not recognize!
+Do not answer phone calls that may be potential scammers, and hang up immediately if you do answer a scam call.
+Do not click on links you do not recognize!
 If you are uncertain about the legitimacy of a phone call, such as from the Social Security Administration, hang up and find the phone number listed on an official website (ssa.gov).
 Never call back using a number left by a robocall.
-The Federal Trade Commission has more information .
+The Federal Trade Commission has more information.